build-on-aws/realtime-dynamodb-zero-etl-opensearch-visualization/README.md

 # Real-time Data Visualization with OpenSearch and Amazon DynamoDB: A Zero-ETL Pipeline

 [Amazon OpenSearch](https://docs.aws.amazon.com/es_es/opensearch-service/latest/developerguide/what-is.html) Service and Amazon DynamoDB provide a powerful combination for real-time data visualization without the need for complex Extract, Transform, Load (ETL) processes.
-This blog post introduces an AWS Cloud Development Kit (CDK) stack that deploys a serverless architecture for efficient, real-time data ingestion using the [OpenSearch Ingestion](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ingestion.html) service (OSIS).
+This repositorie introduces an AWS Cloud Development Kit (CDK) stack that deploys a serverless architecture for efficient, real-time data ingestion using the [OpenSearch Ingestion](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ingestion.html) service (OSIS).

 By leveraging OSIS, you can process and transform data from DynamoDB streams directly into OpenSearch, enabling near-instant visualization and analysis.
 This zero-ETL pipeline eliminates the overhead of traditional data transformation workflows, allowing you to focus on deriving insights from your data.